Daranii/2D-Testing/README.md

 # 2D-Testing

-## Project is using Git LFS for storing large files and Unity YAML for the file differential for Unity specific files.
+## Project is using Unity version 2019.2.0b7, Visual Studio 2019, Git LFS for storing large files and Unity YAML for the file differential for Unity specific files.